Examples > Notify the requestor when process completes

 Automatically assign a step to the original process requestor

-- The request goes through approvals and payment processing.
+- The request bounces through approvals and finance.

-- You need an existing procedure template where you want to implement this logic.
+- You’ll need an existing procedure template ready to go.

 -